top of page

 solution

-People need to believe that there is an alternative to today’s present problems.
-Showing how change can happen in the future actually demands far more creativity and effort than documenting today’s problems which are already happening.
-We need to find the language that makes audiences, including decision-makers, see how our solutions will work, make them desirable, and make them a priority.
-If you successfully communicate how things should be, you not only make possible, you make it inevitable.
+People need to believe that there is an alternative to today’s problems.
+Showing how change can happen in the future actually demands far more creativity and effort than documenting what is already happening.
+We need to show people how our solutions will work and how society will look like once change happens.
+When we communicate how things should be, we not only make it possible, we make it inevitable.

 threat